-Dockage on John Quay is offered along the southern boardwalk adjacent to the Amsterdam Brewhouse at Pier 4.
-John Quay is not a protected marina but a linear boardwalk on the Inner Harbour just outside of Marina Four.
-This area is used exclusively for larger visiting pleasure craft and ships from approximately 40 feet to 200 feet in overall length.
+Visiting pleasure craft only dockage on John Quay is offered along the southern boardwalk adjacent to the Amsterdam Brewhouse at historic Pier 4.
+John Quay is not a protected marina but a linear boardwalk on the Inner Harbour just outside of Marina Four, used exclusively for larger visiting pleasure craft and ships from approximately 40 feet to 200 feet in overall length.
 We recommend that smaller vessels dock within one of our two marinas.

 Reservations are accepted for overnight visits.
-Washrooms, showers and coin laundry are available.
+Washrooms, showers and coin laundry are a short walk from the boardwalk.
 Dockage for three hours or less for a flat rate fee is ideal for a weekday lunch at a local restaurant.
 Slips on John Quay or the south side of E dock within Marina Four are available on a first-come first-served basis.
 50 amp power is available on John Quay for three boats using a single outlet each.
 Please call the Marina Four office for availability.
-Please see Visitor Dockage Reservations for further information.

 John Quay is located south of the CN Tower near the southern boardwalk at berth 248, as indicated on chart #2085 (approximately 43 38.251° N, 79 23.115° W).
 John Quay boardwalk dockage lies between Marina Four to the east and the entrance to the Toronto Police Marine Unit basin to the west.